 Post-Baccalaureate Teacher Preparation Program in Science (5-12) - Leads to Teacher Licensure

-Please note: Due to the greater employment opportunities available to graduates with a master's degree, and the similarity in requirements between our Master of Arts in Teaching and Post-Baccalaureate Teacher Preparation programs, we encourage you to compare this post-baccalaureate program to our Master of Arts in Teaching Science (5–12) program and consider enrolling in it.
+Please note: Due to the greater employment opportunities available to graduates with a master’s degree, and the similarity in requirements between our Master of Arts in Teaching and Post-Baccalaureate Teacher Preparation programs, WGU is no longer enrolling new students in this post-baccalaureate program.
+Instead, we recommend you explore our Master of Arts in Teaching Science (5–12) program.

 Have a bachelor’s degree and looking to become a science teacher?
 The online science teacher certification program is the fastest way to earn your science teaching license.
 You’ll become a highly qualified teacher prepared to teach middle school or high school science.